cricci/public_email_domains/README.md

 For an assortment of projects, I need(ed) to flag personal email accounts for exclusion and amendment in order to support B2B marketing activities.

 If there is sufficient (read: any) interest, I will add support for external contributions.

+# Todos:
+* Add various rr.com domains, or wildcard the same.